-In October 2022, the Texas Appraiser Licensing & Certification Board (TALCB) tapped the Texas Workforce Commission (TWC) Civil Rights Division to ask for help in working towards making the appraisal industry bias-free.
+In October 2022, the Texas Appraiser Licensing & Certification Board (TALCB) tapped the Texas Workforce Commission (TWC) Civil Rights Division for help in working towards making the appraisal industry bias-free.
 Both agencies hoped to gain an understanding of the impact of bias in appraisals and have committed to thorough and impartial investigations of these complaints.
 The partnership also ensures highly trained staff in both agencies can properly respond to possible instances of appraisal bias.
 Here is how.

 Why is This Teamwork Necessary?